Best Home EV Chargers for 2026, Ranked Honestly

 Is the Tesla Universal Wall Connector worth it for a non-Tesla?

 Yes, and that is the point of the "Universal" name.
 It carries both a J1772 and a NACS connector in one unit, so it charges a Ford, a Hyundai, a Rivian, or a Tesla with no adapter juggling.
-At $550 to $650 it is priced with the other mainstream units, and the dual connector makes it the safest long-term buy as the connector standard shifts.
+At $600 it is priced with the other mainstream units, and the dual connector makes it the safest long-term buy as the connector standard shifts.
 The only catch is that it is hardwired only, so there is no plug-in version to relocate.

 Are cheap Amazon EV chargers safe?